brunofeu/gugadolzan/README.md

 <br />

-*Disclaimer: 'Most Used Languages' does not indicate my skill level or anything like that, it's just a metric of which languages I have the most code on GitHub.
-Powered by [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats).*
+<i>Disclaimer: 'Most Used Languages' does not indicate my skill level or anything like that, it's just a metric of which languages I have the most code on GitHub.
+Powered by [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats).</i>